erog-tech/space-beacon/README.md

 These steps should resolve the issue and allow the EKS cluster to be created successfully.
 If you continue to experience problems, please review the error messages and check the [Terraform documentation](https://www.terraform.io/docs/) for further troubleshooting steps.

+## Future Recommendations

+To enhance the reliability and maintainability of the setup, here are some future improvements to consider:

+### Use S3 Bucket for Terraform State

+Currently, the Terraform state is managed by terraform cloud remote backend,to be more consistent with whole setup try to store the Terraform state in a S3 bucket.

+1. Create an S3 bucket specifically for storing the Terraform state.
+Make sure that the bucket is properly secured and versioning is enabled.

+2. Update the Terraform configuration to use the S3 backend.
+The bucket name should be specified in the `backend "s3"` block in the `main.tf` file.

+3. When running `terraform init`, pass in the bucket name to the `-backend-config` argument.
+This tells Terraform to use the specified bucket for its state.

+By implementing these steps, the Terraform state will be stored in a centralized location accessible to all team members, reducing the risk of inconsistencies.

+### Solve EKS Cluster Creation Issue

+As mentioned in the [Troubleshooting](#common-issues-and-troubleshooting) section, there's an issue with creating the EKS cluster for the first time.
+To eliminate this problem, consider updating the Terraform code to handle this scenario more gracefully.

 ## Contributing

 Contributions are welcome!
 Please read the [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.